+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.
+The meter is located in the entrance vestibule cupboard.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply of water.
-The bathroom is fitted with a bath with W.C. and wash hand basin.
-An electric shower is installed over the bath.
+Mains supply.
+The bathroom suite comprises WC, wash hand basin and bath.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property is fitted with a gas fired boiler located in a bedroom cupboard.
-This serves radiators and provides hot water on demand.
+Heating is provided by a gas fired boiler located within a kitchen cupboard.
+This serves radiators throughout the property.
+It is assumed the boiler provides domestic hot water direct to the fixtures.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage we understand connects to the main public sewer.
+Drainage, we understand, connects to the main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke detectors were noted.

 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-Any additional limits to inspection For flats / maisonettes
+Any additional limits to inspection